ESalamanca/canvas-dinoGame/README.md

 -Mushrooms and Birds : those are generated randomly and come from the left or the right.
 The Dino dies if there is a collision.

--Eggs: normal eggs provide 1pt, silver eggs provide 2pts and an "armour" that prevents the dino from dying when there is a collision with a Mushroom or a Bird.
+-Eggs: normal eggs provide 1pt, silver eggs provide 2pts and an "armour" that prevents the dino from dying when there is a collision with a Mushroom or a Bird and golden eggs provide 5pts.
 Eggs appear regularly, golden and silver eggs are rarer and all types of eggs disappear after 10s.

 -The platforms that enable to catch a maximum of eggs.
 When the score has reached 16 and the player has played for more than 30s, a new set of platforms are generated.
 Then every 30s, the platforms are generated again.